AbrarUr-Rahman/PipBoy/README.md

 # PipBoy
-A full sclar rendering of The FallOut Mascot PipBoy Menu Screen with Invertory Page and weapon stats
+A full sclae rendering of The FallOut Mascot PipBoy Menu Screen with Invertory Page and weapon stats